janmbuys/DeepDeepParser/Dependencies.md

 This file specifies the external software required for running this code and obtaining and processing the data.
-Certain environment variables have to be set.
+Note that environment variables have to be set.

-## Python 2.7.
+The implementation is in Python 2.7.

 ## Tensorflow 0.11 or 0.12.
 Earlier or later versions may not be compatible.